l0wigh/L0Wigh/README.md

 Reverse engineering stuff when I'm in the mood, but I clearly suck at this.

-Using Garuda Linux with Sway.
+Using Garuda Linux with Sway and Archlinux with NEWM.
 Might put my dotfiles here one day.
 (In other words, I'm currently too lazy to do it)

 I will probably fail 42 school, but that's not a surprise.